damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 `git help glossary` or learn about the most common commands with `git help everyday`.

-## See the repository status in your prompt
+## See the repository status in your terminal's prompt

 It's very useful to be able to visualize the status of your repository at any given time.
 While there are 3rd party tools that include this information ([oh-my-zsh][ohmyzsh] anyone?), Git itself provides a script named `git-prompt.sh` that does exactly that.
-You can [download it][gitprompt] and follow the instructions to install and use it in your system.
+You can [download it][gitprompt] and follow the instructions in it to install and use it in your system.
+If you're using Linux and have installed Git with your package manager, it may already be present on your system, usually under `/etc/bash_completion.d/`.

 Go ahead and replace your boring shell prompt with something like this: